TyrfingMjolnir/fmpxmlresult2nodeexpress/README.md

 This is a PoC( Proof of Concept )

-Note that adding a layout name in the FMPXMLRESULT export; before translating using this XSLT, will make the output more complete.
-FileMaker does usually skip layout name on exports, if you know when FileMaker actually outputs the layout name, please enlighten me.
+Note adding a layout name in the FMPXMLRESULT export; before translating using this XSLT, will make the output more complete.

 <img alt="[x] Format Using Layout will provoke the export to populate the LAYOUT-attribute" src="FormatUsingLayout.png" width="100%" max-width=1008>